Top Iraq cleric condemns deadly attacks on protesters

 "They must bear responsibility for maintaining security and stability, protecting peaceful protesters and their gathering places, revealing the identities of aggressors and infiltrators, and protecting the interests of citizens from the attacks of saboteurs."

-Earlier this week, Sadr called on his supporters to ensure the reopening of schools, roads and government offices that had been shut by months of dsemonstrations.
+Sadr recently called on his supporters to ensure the reopening of schools, roads and government offices that had been shut by months of demonstrations.

-Security forces responded with tear gas, live rounds and even machine gun fire, which Sistani had condemned in previous sermons.
+Many were killed by tear gas canisters, live rounds and even machine gun fire, which Sistani had condemned in previous sermons.

-This week, demonstrators said they faced a new threat from supporters of Sadr, who initally backed the protest movement but then threw his support behind the nomination of Mohammad Allawi as Iraq's new prime minister last weekend.
+This week, demonstrators said they faced a new threat -- from supporters of Sadr, who initially backed the protest movement but then threw his support behind the nomination of Mohammad Allawi as Iraq's new prime minister last weekend.

 Most protesters rejected two-time communications minister Allawi as too close to the political elite they had been demonstrating against for months.